Apertura and Clausura: Canada

 For the 2019 season only, the Canadian Premier League adopted a split-season format divided into Spring and Fall seasons.
 The winner of each part of the season advances to the Canadian Premier League Finals.
 Following the traditional standard for soccer in the United States and Canada, the season is entirely contained within a calendar year, running April to November.
 The CPL did not follow a simple double round-robin format; the spring season was an uneven 10 match season, while the fall season was a triple round robin, 18 match season.

 United States

-The NASL adopted a split-season format in 2013, divided into Spring and Fall Championships.
-Following the traditional standard for soccer in the United States and Canada, the season is entirely contained within a calendar year.
-It follows a format more similar to that of Nicaragua, Peru, Uruguay and Venezuela — each part of the season is conducted in a double round-robin format, with the winner of each part of the season advancing to a championship final known as the Soccer Bowl.
-The NASL is now defunct.
+The second incarnation of the North American Soccer League adopted a split-season format in 2013, divided into Spring and Fall Championships.
+Like other soccer leagues in the United States and Canada, the season was entirely contained within a calendar year.
+Beginning in 2014, the winner of each season qualified for the playoffs along with the two teams with the best records in the combined seasons; the two season winners previously qualified directly for the Soccer Bowl championship.
+The seasons were unbalanced, with the fall season completing a full double round-robin while the shorter spring season only had single round-robin.
+The NASL cancelled its Spring 2018 season after it lost Division II sanctioning from the United States Soccer Federation and later ceased operations amid a legal challenge against the federation.

+The third-division National Independent Soccer Association debuted in 2019 with a split season format that was played from fall to spring.
+The fall and spring seasons both had their own playoffs to determine the league champions.
+The format was abandoned following the Fall 2021 season as the league moved to a spring-to-fall single-season schedule.